The reason goes something like this:

 Say someone asked you to lift a 50-pound dumbbell and carry it from Point A to Point B, a distance of 20 yards.
 Could you do it?

-You might be able to, but by the time you reach the finish line, you might also be sweaty, tired, and out of breath.
+You might be able to, but by the time you reached the finish line, you might also be sweaty, tired, and out of breath.

 That is what living with obesity is like.

-When you become extremely overweight, you must carry that added weight wherever you go.
+When you become extremely overweight, you’re forced to carry that added weight around wherever you go.

-Whether lifestyle choices, genetics, an illness, or a combination of factors brought you to this point, you have become overweight, which means you’re likely feeling fatigued regularly.
+Whether lifestyle choices, genetics, an illness, or a combination of factors brought you to this point, you have become overweight, which means you’re likely feeling fatigue on a regular basis.

 Does the fatigue and exhaustion frustrate you to no end?

-Do you want to change but can’t find the motivation to get moving?
+Do you want to change, but you can’t find the motivation to get moving?

 Feeling tired all of the time is a common symptom of obesity, which is excellent news!
 It means your lack of energy is not because of a character trait like laziness.

-Your inability to find the strength to eat the right foods or get adequate exercise is not down to a lack of willpower.
+Your inability to find the strength to eat the right foods or get adequate amounts of exercise are not down to a lack of willpower.

 Instead, your obesity and resulting fatigue may be caused by hormonal changes, genetics, or other illnesses, and fatigue is a mere unfortunate symptom.

-Carrying excess weight, such as 50 pounds or more, increases the risk of fatigue.
+Carrying an excess amount of weight, such as 50 pounds or more, increases the risk of fatigue.

 But it’s not just about carrying the added weight.

-In many cases, another underlying reason is that being obese makes you so darned tired.
+In many cases, there is another underlying reason that being obese makes you so darned tired.

-Being overweight increases your risk of many conditions, and almost all of them cause fatigue.
+Being overweight increases your risk of a good number of conditions, and almost all of them cause fatigue.

-Ask yourself, how many of the following conditions do you suffer from besides obesity?
+Ask yourself, how many of the following conditions do you suffer from, in addition to obesity?

-If you have been diagnosed with obesity, you might also suffer from one or more of these associated conditions.
+If you have been diagnosed with obesity, you might also be suffering from one or more of these associated conditions.
 That’s because obesity increases your risks for all of them.

 Take sleep apnea, for example.